codemeta/codemeta/codemeta-concepts.md

 used in the serialization of a software description to a CodeMeta instance file.
 The CodeMeta usage of JSON-LD is described in more detail in the [CodeMeta Developer Guide](https://github.com/codemeta/codemeta/blob/master/developer-guide.md).

+Note: Terms marked with ~~strikethough~~ were once considered by the CodeMeta team but have since been deemed unneeded or inappropriate for CodeMeta software descriptions.

 ### ~~AccessList~~
 The set of rules that specifying the user identities and their level of access (e.g. read, write, update) to the software.